AdobeDocs/experience-manager-65.en/help/forms/using/configure-analytics-forms-documents.md

 ## Overview {#overview}

-You can use Adobe Analytics to discover interaction patterns and problems users face while using adaptive forms, HTML5 forms and intreactive communication.
+You can use Adobe Analytics to discover interaction patterns and problems users face while using adaptive forms, HTML5 forms and interactive communication.
 Out of the box, Adobe analytics tracks and stores information about the following parameters:

 * **Average fill time**: Average time spent to fill the form.
 * **Renditions**: Number of times a form is opened.